-Spencer Sunshine, Ph.D. (associate fellow) is an independent journalist who researches the Patriot movement, unorthodox fascist currents, left/right crossover movements, and left-wing antisemitism.
+Spencer Sunshine, Ph.D.
+(Associate Fellow) writes about the U.S. White Nationalist movement (including the Alt Right, neonazis, and esoteric fascists), the Patriot movement and militias, and antisemitic currents.
 He is the lead author of the 2016 report Up In Arms: A Guide to Oregon’s Patriot Movement, which is a collaboration between PRA and Oregon’s Rural Organizing Project.
-Read articles by Spencer.
-Follow him on Twitter at @transform6789.
+He can be contacted via his website and on Twitter @transform6789.